 Veterinarians are trained to read your dog’s body language to understand how serious a condition is by observing how they pant, whine, shake, how their eyes look and many other symptoms.
 They are the best judge to know when this or other medications are needed.

 If they diagnose your pet as dealing with severe pain, your vet may suggest giving it a try.
-This course of treatment can be less addictive and often will cause fewer side effects than the other analgesics can offer.
 It is also one of the more affordable pain relief options out there.

 Typical Tramadol Dosage Amounts